TheBeeSides/TheBeeSides/_posts/2020-04-16-a-look-at-influence.markdown

 public consciousness in a miraculously brief career.
 The Beatles spearheaded the British Invasion, turned the pop landscape away from R&B, and became the first real superstars all before the Summer of Love.
 It is almost hard to believe that they traded their mop-tops and suits for long lochs and British officer uniforms in under a decade.
-My observations and tall tales have been echoed for decades by hundreds of millions of people around the world.
+My observations and tall tales have been told for decades by hundreds of millions of people around the world.
 Simply put, praising The Beatles was as common as praising God.

 So, why is this immense cultural presence being forgotten?